MutwiriTunje/automate-boring-stuff-at-work/README.md

 runs the code and asks for the destination folder

 what does it do?
-i made this script to go through the cash receipt and retun the following: bill number, total amount paid, total inclusive and the difference between the two totals. the information is stored in a txt file in the designated folder and the file name is the bill number
+i made this script to go through the cash receipt and return the following: bill number, total amount paid, total inclusive and the difference between the two totals. the information is stored in a txt file in the designated folder and the file name is the bill number

 problem statement: